As we have seen, pairs provide a primitive “glue” that we can use to

 structure’s importance as a representational tool.
 We refer to this ability as

-.
+the closure property of cons.
 In general, an operation for

 combining data objects satisfies the closure property if the results of